 Zheng Yan, Assistant Professor

-Mechanical and Aerospace Engineering, Chemical Engineering
+Mechanical and Aerospace Engineering; Biomedical, Biological and Chemical Engineering

 Dr. Yan’s research interests center on designing new functional materials and unusual micro/nanostructures, through the combined efforts in chemical manipulation, material innovations, mechanical design, and advanced micro/nanomanufacturing, for the next-generation bio-integrated functional devices.
 His research program currently consists of the following three themes: (1) synthesis and manipulation of emerging soft electronic materials, such as 2D materials, organic electronic materials, and hydrogels; (2) development of next-generation skin-like electronic, optoelectronic and energy devices; (3) deterministic assembly of 3D metamaterials and functional devices.